-For the fiscal year ended December 31, 2020, the Company's Audit Committee was comprised of Mr. Fayard, Mr. Pizula and Mr. Selati.
-Mr. Selati served as Chairman.
-The Board of Directors amended and restated the written charter for the Audit Committee in February 2019, a copy of which is available on our website at http://investors.monsterbevcorp.com/governance.cfm.
+For the fiscal year ended December 31, 2021, the Company's Audit Committee was comprised of Mr. Fayard, Mr. Pizula, Mr. Selati (through March 2021) and Mr. Vidergauz (from April 2021).
+Mr. Pizula served as Chairman.
+The Board of Directors amended and restated the written charter for the Audit Committee in November 2021, a copy of which is available on our website at http://investors.monsterbevcorp.com/governance.cfm.
 The Board of Directors has determined that the members of the Audit Committee, Mr. Fayard, Mr. Pizula and Mr. Vidergauz, are "independent," as defined in the Nasdaq Stock Market Rules and SEC regulations relating to audit committees, meaning that they have no relationship to the Company that may interfere with the exercise of independent judgment in carrying out their responsibilities of a director.